TEXflip/AppliedRoboticsStudentInterface/README.md

 1. use a colorfilter to sort the objects in different masks (red for obstacles and green for victims and the gate)
 1. apply in the red mask the dilate and erode morphological transformations
-1. extract contour of the obstacles with findContours(), approximate them with approxPolyDP() and finally scale them
+1. extract contour of the obstacles with findContours(), approximate them with approxPolyDP() and finally scale them 1.controll the area of the obstacles.
+If it is too small, delet it
 1. Assign the found obstacles in the output list
 1. apply in the green mask the dilate and erode morphological transformations
-1. extract contour of the victims and the gate with findContours(), approximate them with approxPolyDP(), scale them and finally extract the gate by controlling its contour size(=4)
+1. extract contour of the victims and the gate with findContours(), approximate them with approxPolyDP(), scale them and finally extract the gate by controlling its contour size.
+The smallest contour is the gate
 1. victims elaboration process:
-   - detect round contours (with size > 4)
+   - consider the obstacles with a min area of 500 and contour size greater than the smallest one
    - eliminate the green surrounding using as a mask the not operation of the green mask
    - load the template numbers and flip them to match the camera perspective transformation applied in unwarp()
    - run the number detection for every boundingBox: